static-frame/static-frame/doc/source/articles/serialize.md

 array([False,  True,  True])
 ```

-As an NPY file can encode any array, large two-dimensional arrays can be loaded from contiguous byte data, providing excellent performance in StaticFrame when multiple contiguous columns are represented by a single array.
+As a NPY file can encode any array, large two-dimensional arrays can be loaded from contiguous byte data, providing excellent performance in StaticFrame when multiple contiguous columns are represented by a single array.

-### Building an NPZ File
+### Building a NPZ File

-An NPZ is a standard (often uncompressed) ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.
+A NPZ is a standard (often uncompressed) ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.

 Given the NPZ file for the ``Frame`` above, we can list its contents with ``ZipFile``.
 The archive contains six NPY files and one JSON file.